imnuvi/CheatBook/elixir/README.md

  - the /0, /1 tells us how many arguments are required by the helper. this is true for any error statement and anywhere a / is used
  - this is just like any other shell (irb, python3)
 2. iex configuration file is the .iex.exs file in the home directory.
 Any elixir code you want when staring an interactive terminal can be put in this file and it will be executed when starting a new iex terminal
+3. there are two types of elixir files _.ex_ and _.exs_ .
+The .ex are to be compiled and run(like cpp) whereas .exs files are like script files(like in python)